Pristine and striking, white pigments are used by artists to create high contrast, subtle highlights and serve as a base layer for other colours.

 Below, we examine some notable whites and review their standout qualities, to ensure you never draw a blank when searching for your white of choice.

-As the least opaque of Winsor & Newton Whites, Zinc White is best suited for tinting and glazing paintings.
-Based on Zinc pigments, it is also known as ‘Chinese White’ and has a particularly ‘clean’ finish, making it a prime choice for light highlighting as well.
+As the least opaque of Winsor & Newton whites, Zinc White is best suited for tinting and glazing paintings.
+Based on zinc pigments, it has a particularly “clean” finish, making it a prime choice for light highlighting as well.

-A variation of Zinc White, Chinese White is popular among artists for its ability to take the edge off of brighter colours.
-Winsor & Newton’s version of Chinese White was incredibly in demand upon its release, so much so that the entrance to the Rathbone Place flagship was reportedly blocked by carriages filled with clients eager to get their hands on the new paint.
-A subtle white, it is essential for painting white objects in addition to softening other colours.
+A variation of Zinc White, Chinese White is popular among artists for its ability to take the edge off brighter colours.
+Named after the white Chinese porcelain that was popular with 19th century collectors when Winsor & Newton created this in 1834, our version of Chinese White was incredibly in demand upon its release, so much so that the entrance to the company’s Rathbone Place headquarters was reportedly blocked by carriages filled with clients eager to get their hands on the new paint.
+A subtle white, it is essential for painting white objects, in addition to softening other colours.

 The whites found in both our Calligraphy Ink and Drawing Ink ranges are lauded for their brilliance, particularly when used on dark paper.
 They can be applied to surfaces with a variety of tools, including brushes and dip pens, and are lovely for hand-lettering or adding a subtle sheen to work.